 It is a time that evokes protection and safety, heartfelt reflection and sharing with those most dear to us.
 It is a season often stunning in its array of colour as the leaves change and prepare to die.

 Autumn is metaphoric of the dying and grieving process.

-Though challenging they can have breath taking moments of love and grace when supported openly.
+Though challenging there can be breath taking moments of love and grace when supported openly.

-I offer courses and talks on the subject from years of professional and personal experience in the hospice field.
-Information will be posted on upcoming workshops and talks.
+I offer workshops, courses, and talks on the subject from years of professional and personal experience in the hospice field.
+Information will be posted regularly on upcoming events.
 Please also visit the blog section for a sharing of stories and life lessons.